arpansahu/great_chat/Readme.md

 Add these two records to your DNS Configurations
 ```
-A Record	*	0.227.49.244 (public ip of ec2)	Automatic
+A Record	*	0.227.49.244 (public IP of ec2)	Automatic
-A Record	@	0.227.49.244 (public ip of ec2)	Automatic
+A Record	@	0.227.49.244 (public IP of ec2)	Automatic
 ```

-Note: now you will be able to see nginx running page if you open public ip of the machine
+Note: now you will be able to see nginx running page if you open the public IP of the machine IP

-Make Sure your EC2 security Group have this entry inbound rules
+Make Sure your EC2 security Group have these entry inbound rules

 ```
 random-hash-id	IPv4	HTTP	TCP	80	0.0.0.0/0	–